riddheshSajwan/ai-pm-journey/docs/exercises/zomato-synthesis.md

 "As a WFH tech professional ordering dinner in Bangalore between 7-9 PM, I want the app's ETA to reflect real evening-rush conditions, so that I can decide with confidence instead of defaulting to Swiggy."

-### Notes on JTBD vs User Story

-The JTBD is keyed to the *situation* (post-work, hungry, evening rush), so it stays true even if the persona changes — a consultant or a student in that same moment has the same job.
-The user story is anchored to an identity ("WFH tech professional"), which is narrower and can quietly push you to over-fit a solution to one persona instead of solving for the moment.

 ---

-## Self-Check

-- All 6 sections have real content — yes
-- Every Section 1 quote is verbatim (pulled from transcripts, not the answer key) — yes
-- Every Section 2 theme has 3+ users — yes
-- Section 3 addresses all 5 data problems — yes
-- Problem statements have all 5 parts and cite both data and interviews — yes
-- No solutions proposed in the statements — yes
-- Section 5 scores and quadrants every problem — yes
-- Section 6 JTBD uses the "When [situation]..." structure — yes